Cats and Coyotes

 Data showing the range of cats and coyotes is fascinating.
 In general, the cats avoided the areas where the coyotes lived.

 While coyotes were mainly found in woods and natural landscapes, the cats lived mostly in urban landscapes.
-One single cat lived in an area surrounded by coyote habitat, and this was one of the cats that was sadly predated by a coyote.
+One cat lived in an area surrounded by coyote habitat.
+Sadly, this was one that was indeed killed by a coyote.

-One important finding to be drawn from this is that studies that estimate predation of feral cats probably overestimate it significantly if they fail to take account of coyote distribution.
-This is because the coyotes were living in the areas with the most wildlife while the cats tended to stay in the more urban areas, around people.
+Studies that estimate predation of feral cats probably overestimate if they fail to take account of coyote distribution.
+This is because the coyotes were living in the areas with the most wildlife, while the cats tended to stay in the more urban areas, around people.

-This study suggests that coyotes are one reason cats tended to stay in urban landscapes, but it does not prove this is the reason.
-However, the authors note that other studies in areas without coyotes do find free-roaming cats in natural landscapes.
+This study suggests that coyotes are one reason cats tended to stay in urban landscapes.
+The authors note that studies in areas without coyotes do find many free-roaming cats in natural landscapes.

-Are your cats indoors-only or allowed outside?
-Do you see regularly coyotes within 300 feet of where you live?
+Is your lost cat indoor-only or allowed outside?
+Do you see have any reports on Nextdoor of coyotes sightings within a mile of where you live?

-Coyotes would rather eat easy prey or snack on any fallen fruit than go after a cat, but it can happen.
+Coyotes would rather eat easy prey away from human areas or snack on fallen fruit than go after a cat, but it can happen.

 Reference